 - Tablet for motion sickness (Avomine), Acidity (Gelusil, Digene, etc.).

 | Note: Always consult a doctor before taking any medicine.

 Click here to go back to the table of contents.

 ➤Frequently Asked Questions About Rajgad Trek

-Do we need permission to do Rajgad Trek?
+1. Do I need permission to do Rajgad Trek?

 Rajgad trek does not require permission from the forest department.
 You can do this trek on your own without any permission.

 2. Can we stay on Rajgad Fort?